NREL/WETOStack/_sources/software_dev/best_practices.md

 concurrently.

-The life cycle of WETO software projects typically follows a pattern of funding, development, and release, resulting in a recurring development workflow depicted in Figure \ref{fig:dev_lifecycle}.
+The life cycle of WETO software projects typically follows a pattern of funding, development, and release, resulting in a recurring development workflow depicted in the diagram below.
 The "Maintenance" tasks are usually optional and implicitly embedded in future development efforts.
 Therefore, it is critical to the life of all WETO software to prioritize extendability so future funding opportunities are attractive to stakeholders